 - 20g/ ¼ cups sliced almonds

-- Step 1 Grease and line a 9 inch spring form or 23cm round cake tin.
+- Step 1 Grease and line a 9-inch springform or 23cm round cake tin.
 Preheat the oven to 350F 180C/160C fan/gas 4.

-- Step 2 Place the almonds, coconut, sugar, flour and salt in a mixing bowl and whisk to aerate and remove the lumps.
+- Step 2 Place the almonds, coconut, sugar, flour, and salt in a mixing bowl and whisk to aerate and remove the lumps.

 - Step 3 Place the eggs in a separate medium bowl and whisk lightly.
-Add the melted butter, vanilla extract and lemon zest and whisk again until well combined.
+Add the melted butter, vanilla extract, and lemon zest and whisk again until well combined.
 Pour this into the dry mix and whisk to combine.
 Fold in 1 cup/ 150g of the blueberries, then pour the mixture into the tin.
-Sprinkle the last of the blueberries on top along with the flaked almonds and bake for 50-55 minutes, or until a skewer inserted in the centre of the cake comes out clean.
-Keep a close eye on it towards the end of cooking: the large number of eggs in the mix means that it can go from still being a little bit liquid in the centre to being well cooked in just a few minutes.
+Sprinkle the last of the blueberries on top along with the flaked almonds and bake for 50-55 minutes, or until a skewer inserted in the center of the cake comes out clean.
+Keep a close eye on it towards the end of cooking: the large number of eggs in the mix means that it can go from still being a little bit liquid in the center to being well cooked in just a few minutes.

-- Step 4 Set aside for 30 minutes before inverting out of the tin, removing the baking parchment and placing the cake the right way up on a serving plate.
+- Step 4 Set aside for 30 minutes before inverting out of the tin, removing the baking parchment, and placing the cake the right way up on a serving plate.
 It can either be served warm with cream or set aside until cool.

 For more of Yotam Ottolenghi’s recipes, click on these links: